Tetrax-10/stash-plugin-builder/packages/stash-plugin-builder/README.md

         connect-src:
             - http://alloweddomain.com
 include: # include external files
-    - ./assets # all contents inside assets folder will be copied to the output folder
+    - ./assets # assets folder will be copied to the output folder
-    - ./python/foo.py # foo.py will be copied to the output folder
+    - ./python/foo.py # foo.py will be copi...
-    - ./settings/external/config.json # config.json will be copied to the output folder
+    - ./configs/* # all contents inside the configs folder will be copi...
-# the following are just default plugin.yml structure
-# the following are used for plugin tasks only
+# the following are just default plugin.yml structure and they are used for plugin tasks only
 exec:
     - python
     - "{pluginDir}/foo.py" # values with variable should be wrapped with double quotes